peterzieba/5Vpld/abs-decode/README.md

 # Overview
-This is a first attempt at decoding the .ABS files that CUPL.EXE generates when the -a flag is passed to it.
+This is an early attempt at decoding the .ABS files that CUPL.EXE generates when the -a flag is passed to it.

 The historical purpose of an .ABS file was to be ingested by the CSIM.EXE simulator.